Maumagnaguagno/maumagnaguagno.github.io/htn.md

 To avoid reaching the same position multiple times a memory is needed.
 Memory for planners is defined as a list of entire or partially states visited during search.
 Search algorithms and some classical planners employ the entire state option, being implicit that any reached state will not be explored twice.
-HTNs on the other hand may have tasks that must reach the same state multiple times and require the planning instance description to explicitly avoid repetions when undesired.
+HTNs on the other hand may have tasks that must reach the same state multiple times and require the planning instance description to explicitly avoid repetitions when undesired.
 To create this memory of what already happened we can add predicates that mark partial states, in this case positions and agents, that were already explored.
 Since only operators can modify the state we need to add them, but they are only important internally, we can make them invisible to the final plan prefixing with ``!!``.